A beautiful life.

 First it was Grandpa and Grandma, with no real warning, leaving my husband without Grandparents on either side.
 (I never knew my biological GPs, only ones that adopted me from my time in nursing homes and doctor’s offices).
 And most recently, my sweet aunt, who I didn’t have the chance to know other than to talk on the phone with a few times.

 One day a little while back, I was very compelled to call my Aunt and Uncle.
-Due to many reasons, beginning when I was very little, my immediate family became very isolated.
+Due to some reasons I don’t even know, beginning when I was very little, my immediate family became very isolated.
 Reclusive.
 We went to Walmart once, maybe twice, a month.
 I went to public school for kindergarten and we were dropped off at a Presbyterian church to sing ‘Frosty the snowman’ and bake cookies during Sunday School for several years.
 We were home-schooled for the remaining years.

 At 18, I went to a year of tech school for Medical Assisting/Phlebotomy.
 Afterwards I found work in the field, first as a nurse’s aide, then as a MA/Phlebotomist at a local doctor’s office.
 I went to work, I went home.
 I remember a few cousins from when we were very little, from my mother’s side, but only one uncle.
 Uncle E – a strong Christian who would easily talk about Jesus to anyone was one of Dad’s 7 brothers.
 I remember him trying hard to get us involved in the family events.
 He tried to keep physical communication going by dropping by even though he lived an hour and a half away, and calling my father often.